jrtabash/ishlang/docs/specification.md

 (if (> x 0) 1 0)
 ```

-## When Statement
+## When Expression
 ```
 (when <condition_expression> <true_expression>)
 ```

-The when form is syntactic sugar for the following if/true statement:
+The when form is syntactic sugar for the following if/true expression:
 ```
 (if <condition_expression> <true_expression>)
 ```